 In compliance with the Americans with Disabilities Act of 1990, Southern Virginia honors requests for reasonable accommodations made by students with disabilities.
-Students must self-disclose their documented disability to the Student Support Center, which coordinates accommodations between students and professors.
+Students must self-disclose their documented disability to the Office of Accessibility Services, which coordinates accommodations between students and professors.
 Professors are not advised of the nature or details of the disability unless the students themselves choose to discuss it with them.
-Students should take care of the necessary documentation and paperwork with the Student Support Center early in the semester.
-Accommodations for disabilities are not made until the professor is provided with proper documentation and will not be implemented retroactively for assignments due previous to notification.
+Students should take care of the necessary documentation and paperwork with the Office of Accessibility Services early in the semester.
+Accommodations for disabilities are not made until the professor is provided with proper documentation and will not be implemented retroactively for assignments due previous to the receipt of documentation.

 Accommodations are adjustments to the standard methods used to access educational opportunities at Southern Virginia University.
 For example, students may be eligible for extra time on an exam, or the use of a basic four-function calculator.